 Israel and Jordan

-In the Wake of the Vikings: Sweden, Denmark, Shetland Islands, Iceland, Northern Ireland, England
+Sweden, Denmark, Shetland Islands, Iceland, Northern Ireland, England: In the Wake of the Vikings

 One of my ethnomusicology colleagues and a friend for over 40 years, Dr. Ted Solis, also took the cruise (neither of us knew we were going to be on the same cruise), and we had a great time, talking about past explorations of the Semester at Sea and remembering our many friends who had been on the faculty over the years (Max Brandt, Phil Sonnichsen, and others).
 The Semester at Sea ship for this cruise is new (the MV Explorer), which Ted explained is much better than the old ships used by the Semester at Sea back in the 1970s, 80s, and 90s.
 There is no longer a gamelan on board (nor are there any musical instruments of any type today, except for a piano), but the library and computer facilities are good.
 Along with us 800 adults were several hundred students who were getting credit for courses.